joakimk/starsystem/README.md

 Then visit <http://localhost:4000>, edit [web/elm/Game.elm](/web/elm/Game.elm) and see the changes.

-If you play the game (currently not much of a game, but A and D will rotate the ship), you can edit the code and see the changes applied without the game resetting.
+If you play the game (currently not much of a game, but A and D will rotate the ship and W will accelerate), you can edit the code and see the changes applied without the game resetting.

 # Commands used to deploy to heroku